 Becoming a dietitian in Australia

 Thinking of becoming a dietitian?
 This page will help you find out where you can study to become a dietitian.
-It is also a good idea to research the job market to ensure you are fully aware of the training required for the career you are seeking.
-If you are a qualified dietitian in a country other than Australia, please see the information on “Recognition of Overseas Qualifications” in the left menu.
+It is also a good idea to research the job market to ensure you are fully aware of your potential career opportunities.

 Completing an accredited program

 To become a dietitian and be eligible to join DAA and the Accredited Practising Dietitian (APD) program you must complete a university-level dietetics program accredited by DAA.
 DAA maintains a list of accredited dietetics programs.
 This list includes both undergraduate Bachelor and post-graduate Masters programs.
 All accredited dietetics programs are considered “entry-level” to the profession.
 Enquiries regarding tertiary study, including entry scores, should be directed to the University you are interested in attending.